paalfer96/Satellite-Image-Classification/README.md

 5 different pre-trained neuronal networks from Keras (ResNet50,VGG19,ResNet101,InceptionV3,MobileNetV2) were tested, and I have achieved different results with an important discussion:

-- *ResNet50:* I have achieved the best training accuracy with 93.4% in training set and 91,6% in validation set.
+- *ResNet50:* I have achieved the best training accuracy with **93.4%** in training set and **91,6%** in validation set.

-- *VGG19:* I have achieved the worst training accuracy with 2.25% in training set and 2.33% in validation set.
+- *VGG19:* I have achieved the worst training accuracy with **2.25%** in training set and **2.33%** in validation set.

-- *ResNet101:* I have achieved 87.6% accuracy in training set and 74.3% in validation set.
+- *ResNet101:* I have achieved **87.6%** accuracy in training set and **74.3%** in validation set.

-- *InceptionV3:* I have achieved 88.1% accuracy in training set and 80.5% in validation set.
+- *InceptionV3:* I have achieved **88.1%** accuracy in training set and **80.5%** in validation set.

-- *MobileNetV2:* I have achieved 92% accuracy in training set and 84.8% in validation set.
+- *MobileNetV2:* I have achieved **92%** accuracy in training set and **84.8%** in validation set.

+The discussion is related to the choice of what model can be the best for solving this problem.
+It is of the utmost importance not just focus on the results above exposed.
+All the training was done it in Colab with 30 epochs and it wasn't wnough to determine what model is the most optimal.

+- The first model has a very high accuracy but the learning wasn't stable, sometimes the validation accuracy dropped very much.

+- The fourth model hasn't the best accuracy but it has the lowest accuracy gap between training and validation.
+So, it's very consistent.

+- The last model started with a huge gap between training and validation but, with each step it was getting a stable learning.